oliverwilms/iris-for-money/README.md

 Insert into Riches.Category (Nickname) values ('Wages')
 ```

-## What it does (this refers to the template this repository was cloned from)
+## New - Data Model
-Creates /crud web app in IRIS and CRUD endpoints to play with persistent data in Sample.Person class.
+Now includes /riches web app in IRIS to add another way to manage persistent data in Riches.Category class.
 It uses [swagger-ui](https://openexchange.intersystems.com/package/iris-web-swagger-ui) module to provide documentation and test environment for API.

 ## Challenges I ran into
 Not enough time